Code-Institute-Submissions/interactive-frontend-milestone/README.md

 The tourism statistics from the Tourism In Dubai Wikipedia page - https://en.wikipedia.org/wiki/Tourism_in_Dubai

 ### Acknowledgements
-I received inspiration and guidance for this project from my mentor, Antonija Šimić.
+I received inspiration and guidance for this project from my mentors, Antonija Šimić.